abinit/abinit/doc/index.md

 authors: DCA, XG, RC
 ---

+<! -- This file must be kept in sync with the doc/guide/new_user.md file.
+Since they are not placed in the same directory, their hyperlinks might differ.
+This problem problem should be solved, when time permits. -- >

 # New user help file

 This page gives a beginner's introduction to the ABINIT resources, the package, and the main ABINIT applications.

 ## Foreword